Construction Rating: | starstarstarstarstar_border |

 Summary:

 This is another fun rocket from T' Saucerman and it will make an economical certification rocket for Level 2.
+Blimey!
 Begad!
-T' beta version was an easy build yet was still enough work that you would feel proud o' your accomplishment.
-Blimey!
+T' beta version be an easy build yet was still enough work that you would feel proud o' your accomplishment.
+Begad!
 T' production model will take a bit more time.
-Begad!
-Avast!
 What do you expect from a Level 2 capable rocket anyway?!

 Overall Rating: 4